chechusiscar/blog/_posts/2024-07-23-bible-study.md

 - bible-study
 ---

-{% include image.html name="biblestudy.png" caption="Our last Bible study session" %}
+{% include image.html name="biblestudy.png" caption="Our last Bible study session on Google Meet, July 18, 2024.
+Had to move from Zoom eventually because my Pro account from university expired after graduating 😅" %}

-I praise God for the opportunity to share the Word with a group of young people in our online Bible studies.
+I praise God for the opportunity to share the Word with a group of young people.
+Back in March 2021, Pastora Gem reached out to me